necusjz/p/_posts/Scalability-for-Dummies.md

 After “outsourcing” your sessions and serving the same codebase from all your servers, you can now create an image file from one of these servers (AWS calls this `AMI` - **A**mazon **M**achine **I**mage.)
 Use this AMI as a “super-clone” that all your **new instances are based upon**.
 Whenever you start a new instance/clone, just do an initial deployment of your latest code and you are ready!
 ## Database
 After following "Clones", your servers can now **horizontally scale** and you can already **serve thousands of concurrent requests**.
 But somewhere down the road your application gets slower and slower and finally breaks down.
 The reason: your database.
-It’s MySQL, isn’t it?
+It's MySQL, isn't it?

 Now the required changes are more radical than just adding more cloned servers and may even require some boldness.
 In the end, you can choose from 2 paths:
 ### Path #1